๐ Now in Public Beta

 Encryption is a lock.
 EchoPrime makes the metal the lock is built from.

 EchoPrime is built by Mikoshi Ltd โ a UK-based fintech and cryptographic infrastructure company.
+Built by the Mikoshi research team.

 ๐ Citation